top of page

 The key elements of the men's costume:

 a.
-Vest and Jacket: When you look at its hypnotic calamanco pattern, the eye senses ORANGE!
-However, upon closer inspection, it may actually consist of orange-red and yellow stripes close together.
+Vest and Jacket: When you look at its hypnotic pattern, the eye senses ORANGE!
+However, upon closer inspection, the pattern consists of crimson red and yellow stripes close together.
 It is bold and distinctive!

 b.
 Breeches: white or cream